Bâle-Münsterhügel, c. 374 apr. J.C. Photo: www.archaeologie.bs.ch

 Basilia, the Roman vicus without a name

-After Julius Caesar’s (100 -44 BC) victory over the Celtic leader Vercingetorix at Alesia in 52 B.C., Rome ruled Gaul, which is more or less present-day France.
+After Julius Caesar’s (100-44 BC) victory over the Celtic leader Vercingetorix at Alesia in 52 BC, Rome ruled Gaul, which is roughly equivalent to present-day France.

-The Roman Republic also directly influenced the western and northwestern parts of Switzerland.
+The Roman Republic also had a direct influence on the western and northwestern parts of Switzerland.
 The Celtic tribes in this region were allies (foederati) after the battle of Bibracte in 58 BC.
 Geneva (Genava) had already been incorporated into the Roman Gallia Narbonensis in 122 BC.

-Moreover, in 44 BC, the Romans founded present-day Nyon (Colonia Iulia Equestris) and Augst/Kaiseraugst (Colonia Augusta Rauracorum).
+Moreover, in 44 BC, the Romans founded the present-day cities of Nyon (Colonia Iulia Equestris) and Augst/Kaiseraugst (Colonia Augusta Rauracorum).
 They built these two cities as strongholds against Germanic tribes.

-The Romans finally conquered the whole area of today’s Switzerland in 15-13 BC.
+The Romans finally conquered the entire area of today’s Switzerland between 15 and 13 BC.
 For a time, the Rhine was the Roman Empire’s natural border.

-The administrative organisation of the Roman Empire changed under Augustus’s reign (27 BC to 14 AD).
-The area around Basel became part of Gallia Belgica, which extended from present-day Belgium and Eastern France up the Upper Rhine to Lake Geneva (lac Lemanus).
+The administrative organisation of the Roman Empire underwent significant changes under Augustus’s reign (27 BC to 14 AD).
+The area around Basel became part of Gallia Belgica, which extended from present-day Belgium and eastern France up the Upper Rhine to Lake Geneva (lac Lemanus).

-The Romans founded new towns, such as Avenches (Aventicum), settlements, such as Baden (Aquae Helveticae) or military camps, among others, in Windisch (Vindonissa).
+The Romans founded new towns, such as Avenches (Aventicum)and settlements, like Baden (Aquae Helveticae), as well as military camps, among others, in Windisch (Vindonissa).

 The Münsterhill on the right (with its murus gallicus, making it an Oppidum) and the location of the Alte Gasfabrik/nowadays Novartis on the right were two Celtic hamlets before the Roman conquest.
 Image: Antikenmuseum Basel und Sammlung Ludwig